 Sophie’s Choice (1982)

-This film, starring a young Meryl Streep (who won an Academy Award for Best Actress for it), is about a Polish immigrant called Sophie who shares a boarding house in Brooklyn with her lover, Nathan, and a young writer, Stingo.
-They seem to be leading a happy and careless life but as the movie progresses flashbacks to the past bring back Sophie’s horrible memories of a Nazi concentration camp and the hard choices she had to make in order to survive.
+Starring a young Meryl Streep (who went on to win the Best Actress Academy Award for this film), Sophie’s Choice is about a Polish immigrant called Sophie who shares a boarding house in Brooklyn with her lover, Nathan, and a young writer, Stingo.
+They seem to be leading a happy and careless life but, as the movie progresses, flashbacks reveal Sophie’s horrible memories of a Nazi concentration camp and the hard choices she had to make in order to survive.

 Europa Europa (1990)

-This film, directed by Polish director Agnieszka Holland, is based on the 1989 autobiography of Solomon Perel, a German Jewish boy who escaped the Holocaust by masquerading as an elite “Aryan” German.
+This film, directed by Agnieszka Holland, is based on the 1989 autobiography of Solomon Perel, a Jewish German boy who escaped the Holocaust by masquerading as an elite “Aryan” German.
 (Perel even appears briefly as himself in the finale of the movie).
-Overall, it tells a brilliant story and deservedly won the Golden Globe Award for Best Foreign Language Film.
+Overall, it tells a brilliant story and deservedly won the 1992 Golden Globe Award for Best Foreign Language Film.

 Divided We Fall (2000)

 Divided We Fall is a Czech film directed by Jan Hřebejk.
 It was nominated for the Academy Award for Best Foreign Language Film.
-The film tells the story of a childless couple in Nazi Germany who agree to hide a Jewish friend at great personal risk of discovery and execution.
-The movie takes a complex look at WWII and the holocaust, skilfully balancing dark humor and horror at different moments throughout.
+The film tells the story of a childless couple in Nazi Germany who agree to hide a Jewish friend, despite the risks it poses.
+The movie takes a complex look at WWII and the Holocaust, skilfully balancing dark humor and horror at different moments throughout.

 The Pawnbroker (1964)